Syncing 10,000 leads/mo? GET A DEMO

 Types of cookies based on source

-- First-party cookies are the ones set directly by a user’s browser when they visit a website.
+• First-party cookies are the ones set directly by the website when they visiting.
 The information gathered by first-party cookies is used to calculate page views, sessions, and the number of users.
 This information can be used by ad agencies and advertisers to target new potential customers.

 Types of cookies based on purpose